 Beachcomber holiday park is located within a National Park and as such has to abide by their strict no-pets policy.

-Yes, as long as we aren't on a fire ban we do allow campfires in the fire pits provided.
+Yes, as long as there is no active NSW RFS fire ban we do allow campfires in the fire pits provided.
 Alternatively you can bring your own brazier but it must lift the fire high enough off the grass to prevent it being scorched.